hunterhorvat/structuring-student-orgs/overview.md

 YYYY-YY_TYPE-IDENTIFIER.ext
 ```

-Each segment has one purpose.
+Each segment has a purpose that will help viewers determine the contents of the file without opening it.

 | Segment | Meaning | Example |
 | ------- | ------- | ------- |